 Kids at this age have developed the skills needed to take turns, or wait for a game to finish, but they still prefer to do it all at once if they have the choice.

 This is a great game to play if you have an animal themed party, but its lots of fun no matter what theme you have.
 It works particularly well if you have lots of children to entertain.

-Simply whisper the name of an animal into each childâs ear, making sure you give each animal name to at least 2 children.
+Simply whisper the name of an animal into each child’s ear, making sure you give each animal name to at least 2 children.
 On the count of three, your guests start behaving like their animal (using noises and actions), and try to find a person in the room behaving the same way.

 If you have a small group you can make it harder by blindfolding all the participants, and relying on just the animal sounds.
 In an extra large group, you could give 3 or 4 children the same animal, so that they have to form a team, rather than just a pair.

-Get Out Of My Chair
+2. Get Out Of My Chair Party Game

 There are no winners or losers in this game, and there is no end either.
 Keep an eye on the game, and call it quits once everybody has had a couple of turns in the middle, and before everybody gets bored.

 The birthday child stands in the middle and says “What I would like for my birthday is…..”, and finishes with something that other children in the room have.
 It may be blue eyes, a green T-shirt, blonde hair, freckles, glasses … you get the picture.

 While all this is happening, the birthday child sits in an empty chair and someone misses out on their seat.
 That person then becomes the child in the middle, and the game starts again.

 By this age children are starting to develop a reasonable concentration span, and most will enjoy the chance to solve a puzzle.